sampta2023/sampta2023_source/content/excursions.md

 3. "Sol LeWitt: A Wall Drawing Retrospective" ([details](https://artgallery.yale.edu/exhibitions/exhibition/sol-lewitt-wall-drawing-retrospective))

 # Yale Tour
+**Meet at the Yale Visitor Center on 149 Elm Street, New Haven.
+The tour starts at 1:30pm.**

 Yale's campus embodies a certain self-conscious grandeur.
 Its most iconic buildings were designed after (or, in the case of Sterling Memorial Library, *as*) cathedrals -- but dedicated to what philosopher Robert Pirsig called "The Church of Reason".
 In Sterling Memorial Library, for instance, the gargoyles hold pens and books, their leering expressions perfectly matching the feelings of those students studying for midterms.